 And to live with the cold and dull weather when they themselves despise it.

-TH: What are the three things you are most proud of as a resident of Finland?
+WW: What are the three things you are most proud of as a resident of Finland?

 Lilian: Looking back, It wasn’t an easy ride managing a business at that young age with so many formalities that had so much grey areas to comply with.
 I also struggled with the language and living alone for the first time.

 I suppose it is completely justified to say that I ought to have many reasons to be proud of.
+With the very important help of my Finnish friends, of course.

 Some folks think I wouldn’t survive the cold.
 But I love it!